bringbackourneighbours/bringbackourneighbours/README.md

 #### UI-Translation

 Apart from the content of the interface of the website and the printable pdfs also contains text, which needs to be translated.
 Like "descargar en PDF" or "download as PDF".
 All those strings are stored in one `JSON` file per language in then folder `src/content/ui`.

 ### Translation

 If you want to add another language, you just have to add more of content files in the new language.
 As soon as the files are placed they can be viewed, still the language will remain "hidden".

 To publish the language: Within the files `src/model/languages.ts` is a definition of the currently active Languages: the `SupportedLanguages`, add the new language there.

 The live website provides a handy tool to export all text in a easy so edit way in 2 languages for translations.
 Visit: https://bringbackourneighbours.de/internal-translate/de-en/

 There you can copy the whole content into your clipboard and the paste it with in office software, like LibreOffice.

+### Creation of printable PDFs

+To generate uptodate pdf versions of the content, we use `puppeteer` within the ci-pipeline.
+This is hooked up as astro-intergration but works also locally in dev mode.

+In general puppeteer will open up a (headless) browers and visit one page per flyer and kit, when the page is fully puppeteer will use the browsers buildin "print" function and export the page as pdf.

+We can use CSS and also a [Astro.local](https://docs.astro.build/en/reference/api-reference/#locals) `isPrint` to programmtically change the design and behavior of the compontents so the same content can be used for web and print.

+To inspect the pages before printing visit for example: http://localhost:4321/internal-print/flyer-de-police

+After all the pdfs have been created, we open the pdfs in separate intergrations and check for the number of pages to avoid losing content and also concat the pdf together so its more convient to print them all at once.